Donders-Institute/bidscoin/docs/tutorial.rst

 3. BIDS mapping
 ~~~~~~~~~~~~~~~

-Now we can make a study bidsmap, i.e. the mapping from DICOM source-files to BIDS target-files.
+Now we can make a dataset bidsmap, i.e. the mapping from DICOM source-files to BIDS target-files.
 To that end, scan all folders in the raw data collection by running the `bidsmapper <./workflow.html#step-1a-running-the-bidsmapper>`__ command:

 .. code-block:: console